Central Florida Knights Logo (UCF Knights Logo)

 1993 – 2003

-This period in the history of the university sports department is interesting because the management tried to combine text and graphics.
-To achieve the desired effect, the designers took the image of a knight and placed it to the left of the inscription.
-A warrior in full combat ammunition: in armor, a spear, and a helmet with feathers and a visor.
-The pike is slightly cocked up, so it pierces the abbreviation “UCF,” located diagonally with a white stripe.
-Below is the word “Knights.”
-Unlike the top inscription, it is typed in black letters without serifs.
+This period in the university’s sports department history is interesting because management tried to combine text and graphics.
+To achieve the desired effect, designers placed the image of a knight to the left of the inscription.
+The warrior in full combat gear: in armor, with a spear, and in a helmet with feathers and a visor.
+The spear is slightly raised so that it pierces the abbreviation “UCF,” located diagonally with a white stripe.
+Below is the word “Knights”.
+Unlike the upper inscription, it is typed in black letters without serifs.

 2003 – 2007